AHEAD-Labs/AzureInnovationDay/Lab5-Automation/README.md

 Type the name of your Resource Group to confirm deletion and then click “Delete” at the bottom of the window

 ## Recreate your Resource Group and Resources
-Instructor will provide the automation script and ARM Template to recreate the environment.
+From the AzureInnovationDays GitHub Repository, navigate to the “Lab5-Automation” folder.
+Within the “Recreate-Environment” folder, find the azuredeploy.json ARM Template.
+Deploy this ARM Template to your Azure environment.